-Objective Contribution to objective Objective 1: We will represent the communities This policy does not contribute to this objective. and societies we serve We believe that diverse teams make better decisions, boost creativity and innovation, enable greater professional growth and increase our understanding of the communities we regulate.
-As a workforce, we are

-Objective Contribution to objective the most effective and have the greatest impact when we are representative and consider different perspectives.
+Objective Contribution to objective Objective 1: We will represent the communities and societies we serve We believe that diverse teams make better decisions, boost creativity and innovation, enable greater professional growth and increase our understanding of the communities we regulate.
+As a workforce, we are the most effective and have the greatest impact when we are representative and consider different perspectives.
+This guidance was produced in close collaboration with colleagues across the ICO and with external stakeholders.
+We incorporated a diverse range of views and expertise from an early-stage, and this collaboration continued to shape the guidance throughout the research and drafting process.
 Objective 2: Our culture will be inclusive We're at our best when we support and look out for one another, and when we trust and empower each other to be ourselves.
 That applies whether it's within the workplace or in the work that we do.
 We have measures in place to support our diverse workforce, such as reasonable adjustments.
 However, we will do more to remove the barriers that are preventing people from developing and progressing.
+As mentioned above, we collaborated closely with internal colleagues in producing this guidance.
+We worked with colleagues from varying different areas of expertise and backgrounds.
+This included seeking out and incorporating feedback on draft materials to ensure that the work was incorporating diverse perspectives and insights.
+In addition, we also ran an open call for views on content moderation to ensure we provided an open opportunity for any interested parties to have their voices heard in this project.
+This helped ensure we were able to incorporate insights from the widest possible range of stakeholders when developing our guidance.
+Objective 3: We will better understand the needs of everyone to deliver services that are accessible to all The guidance was informed by an extensive programme of research and stakeholder engagement.
+This included a public call for views on content moderation.
+Alongside this, we also undertook a

-The policy ensures that individuals are aware that their employment with the ICO carries with it a requirement to: conduct themselves with integrity, impartiality, objectivity, honesty and in accordance with the ICO values; and not to misuse their official position to further their private interests or those of others.
-Objective 3: We will better understand the needs of everyone to deliver services that are accessible to all We target our regulatory interventions on the areas of greatest harm and to make a real difference to people's lives.
+Objective Contribution to objective Objective We target our regulatory interventions on the areas of greatest harm and to make a real difference to people's lives.
 Technological innovation by businesses means the landscape we regulate is constantly transforming.
-We know we're at our best when we understand the needs of all our customers, including those who experience vulnerability and communities of unmet need.
-This policy does not contribute to this objective.
+We know we are at our best when we understand the needs of all our customers, including those who experience vulnerability and communities of unmet need.
+Contribution to objective programme of direct stakeholder engagement that focused on organisations who develop and deploy content moderation solutions.
+This engagement helped us to understand the key uncertainties and concerns among the target audience.
+We used these insights to inform the content of the guidance.
+The guidance has also undergone an impact assessment, which has informed our understanding of the impacts on the services we regulate.
+In addition, we undertook a programme of engagement activities with Ofcom to ensure coherence and collaboration between ICO and Ofcom work on online safety.
+This included knowledge sharing workshops, a programme of joint stakeholder engagement, and incorporating feedback at key stages of the guidance development.
+We plan to update this guidance where needed, for example following the publication of Ofcom's final codes of practice and guidance under the Online Safety Act 2023 (OSA).
+This will ensure the guidance keeps pace with any technological and legislative changes.